cschech/CBSD/README.md

 # Areas for Further Study

 The source of OpenBSD is tied to a specific bundled clang implementation that is self-hosted.
 Lack of an external build environment with first-party support makes it impossible to verify if the link kit provided with OpenBSD is not a trojan horse.
-GCC support was also dropped and eliminated from the source tree.
+GCC support was also (conspicuously) dropped and eliminated from the source tree.
 Having both GCC and clang support for the kernel build process (that is self-hosted) would be an excellent first step toward support for a portable build environment hosted externally to the system.

 Portable bootstrapping from another vendor's POSIX environment or a mobile programming system (the concept behind Waite's STAGE2) is instead desirable.